yihanzhishui/BewlyBewly/docs/CONTRIBUTING.md

 ### About Branches

-#### Permanent Branches

-- **Main**: Use this branch for bug fixes, developing new features, performance improvements, or modifications to internationalization (i18n) files.
+- **main**: Use this branch for bug fixes, developing new features, performance improvements, or modifications to internationalization (i18n) files.

-#### Other Temporary Branches

-- **feat/**: This branch is used to submit new features
-- **doc/**: This branch is specifically used for fixing documentation, no functional changes.
-- **fix/**: This branch is specifically used for fixing errors in the dev branch.

-### Commit Convention

-You can also refer to the [Angular commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)

-- `feat`: New feature
-- `fix`: Bug fix
-- `docs`: Documentation update
-- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- `refactor`: Code refactoring
-- `test`: Add or update tests
-- `chore`: Changes to the build process or toolchain
-- `perf`: Performance improvement
-- `ci`: Changes to continuous integration/delivery
-Also welcome to add scope and footer
-For example:
-`fix(dock): xxx`
-`Change description`
-`Related PR: url`

 ### I18n